rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 The sensors at disposition are:

-- **Accelerometer**: It generates $\mathbf{a_A}$ a measurement of the total acceleration in the body frame referrential the drone is submitted to at a **high** sampling rate.
+- **Accelerometer**: It generates $\mathbf{a_A}$ a measurement of the total acceleration in the body frame referential the drone is submitted to at a **high** sampling rate.
 If the object is submitted to no acceleration then the accelerometer measure the earth's gravity field from.
 From that information, it could be possible to retrieve the attitude.
 Unfortunately, we are in a highly dynamic setting.
-Thus, it is possible when we can substract the drone's acceleration from the thrust to the total acceleration.
-This would require to know exactly the force exerced by the rotors at each instant.
+Thus, it is possible when we can subtract the drone's acceleration from the thrust to the total acceleration.
+This would require to know exactly the force exerted by the rotors at each instant.
 In this work, we assume that doing that separation, while being theoretically possible, is too impractical.
 The measurements model is:
 $$\mathbf{a_A}(t) = \mathbf{R}_{f2b}\{\mathbf{q}(t)\}\mathbf{a}(t) + \mathbf{a_A}^\epsilon$$ where the covariance matrix of the noise of the accelerometer is ${\mathbf{R}_{\mathbf{a_A}}}_{3 \times 3}$ and $$\mathbf{a_A}^\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{R}_{\mathbf{a_A}})$$.

 - **Gyroscope**:It generates $\mathbf{\boldsymbol{\omega}_G}$ a measurement of the angular velocity in the body frame of the drone at the last timestep at a **high** sampling rate.
 The measurement model is:
 $$\mathbf{\boldsymbol{\omega}_G}(t) = \boldsymbol{\omega} + \mathbf{\boldsymbol{\omega}_G}^\epsilon$$ where the covariance matrix of the noise of the accelerometer is ${\mathbf{R}_{\mathbf{\boldsymbol{\omega}_G}}}_{3 \times 3}$ and $$\mathbf{\boldsymbol{\omega}_G}^\epsilon_t \sim \mathcal{N}(\mathbf{0}, \mathbf{R}_{\mathbf{\boldsymbol{\omega}_G}})$$.

-- **Position**: It generates $\mathbf{p_V}$ a measurement of the current positionat a **low** sampling rate.
+- **Position**: It generates $\mathbf{p_V}$ a measurement of the current position at a **low** sampling rate.
 This is usually provided by a **Vicon** (for indoor), **GPS**, a **Tango** or any other position sensor.
 The measurement model is:
 $$\mathbf{p_V}(t) = \mathbf{p}(t) + \mathbf{p_V}^\epsilon$$ where the covariance matrix of the noise of the position is ${\mathbf{R}_{\mathbf{p_V}}}_{3 \times 3}$ and $$\mathbf{p_V}^\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{R}_{\mathbf{p_V}})$$.

 - **Attitude**: It generates $\mathbf{q_V}$ a measurement of the current attitute.
 This is usually provided in addition to the position by a **Vicon** or a **Tango** at a **low** sampling rate or the **Magnemoter** at a **high** sampling rate if the environment permit it (no high magnetic interference nearby like iron contamination).
-The magnetometer retrieve the attitude by assuming that the sensed magnetic field corresponds to the earth's magnetic field.
+The magnetometer retrieves the attitude by assuming that the sensed magnetic field corresponds to the earth's magnetic field.
 The measurement model is:
 $$\mathbf{q_V}(t) = \mathbf{q}(t)*R2Q(\mathbf{q_V}^\epsilon)$$ where the $3 \times 3$ covariance matrix of the noise of the attitude in radian before being converted by $R2Q$ is ${\mathbf{R}_{\mathbf{q_V}}}_{3 \times 3}$ and $$\mathbf{q_V}^\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{R}_{\mathbf{q_V}})$$.